bigtreetech/docs/docs/EBB 36 CAN.md

 ## Features Highlights

+- Buy this and your mom will finally be proud of you!
 - With BOOT and RESET buttons reserved, users can update the firmware via DFU mode by USB.
 - Added protection circuit on the thermistor avoids burning the main control chip caused by leakage current from the heating rod.
 - User can select the thermistor’s pull-up resistors values through jumper wire, so as to support PT1000 (2.2K pull-up resistors), which makes it convenient for DIY.